Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Introduction

 There are two major challenges for utilizing Ising machines.
-One is that Ising machines suffer from finding near-optimal solutions when the QUBO problem involves complex energy landscape.
-Ising machines often output solutions with large energy gap (e.g., more than 10\% optimality gap) to an optimal solution of the problem~\cite{huang2022benchmarking}, on which a simple heuristic might achieve smaller gap.
-The issue casts question on practical utility of Ising machines as meta-heuristic solvers and the gap is required to be filled.
-Another is that some of the major Ising machines have physical restriction on the structure of QUBO problems.
-For example, on quantum annealing machines, a densely connected QUBO problem cannot be input directly to them, since quantum bits on the machines corresponding to variables in the problem only have interaction with a limited group of other quantum bits~\cite{Dwaveadvantage,Dwaveadvantage2} according to specific hardware graphs.
-It severely limits the potential applicability of Ising machines to combinatorial optimization problems.
+One is that Ising machines suffer from finding near-optimal solutions when the QUBO problem involves a complex energy landscape.
+Ising machines often output solutions with a large energy gap (e.g., a more than 10\% optimality gap) to an optimal solution of the problem~\cite{huang2022benchmarking}, on which a simple heuristic might achieve smaller gap.
+The issue casts doubt on the practical utility of Ising machines as meta-heuristic solvers and the gap needs to be filled.
+The other is that some major Ising machines have physical restriction on the structure of QUBO problems.
+For example, a densely connected QUBO problem cannot be input directly to quantum annealing machines, since quantum bits on the machines corresponding to variables in the problem interact only with a limited group of other quantum bits~\cite{Dwaveadvantage,Dwaveadvantage2} in accordance with specific hardware graphs.
+This severely limits the potential applicability of Ising machines to combinatorial optimization problems.

-For the former issue, attempts to tame complexity of the energy landscape are taken.
-For example, merging several variables into one variable is proposed to improve quality of solutions for single-spin-flip-based Ising machines by deforming the energy landscape~\cite{shirai2022multi}.
-However, the process might change the optimum, and thus requires iterations of applying an Ising machine, varying a set of merging variables.
-For the latter issue, minor embedding~\cite{choi2008minor,choi2011minor} is proposed to embed a QUBO problem with arbitrary graph structure in a hardware graph.
+For the former challenge, attempts have been made to reduce complexity of the energy landscape.
+For example, merging several variables into one variable have been proposed to improve the quality of solutions for single-spin-flip-based Ising machines by deforming the energy landscape~\cite{shirai2022multi}.
+However, the process might change the optimum and thus requires iterations of applying an Ising machine to vary a set of merging variables.
+For the latter challenge, minor-embedding~\cite{choi2008minor,choi2011minor} has been proposed to embed a QUBO problem with an arbitrary graph structure in a hardware graph.
 That is, a variable in the QUBO problem is represented by a \emph{chain}, which is a set of possibly multiple connected physical variables.
 However, a dense QUBO problem still requires a huge number of auxiliary variables to form chains, which degrades the performance of Ising machines~\cite{Dwaveadvantage,yamamoto2020statica}.
-Moreover, such requirement restricts the size of QUBO problems that can be input to a small one.
+Moreover, such a requirement restricts the size of QUBO problems that can be input to a small one.